-Yes, the researchers will tell you if they learn of important new information that may change your willingness to stay in this study.
-If new information is provided to you after you have joined the study, it is possible that you may be asked to sign a new consent form that includes the new information.
+Yes, the researchers will tell you if they learn of important new information that may change you or your child's willingness to stay in this study.
+If new information is provided to you after your child has joined the study, it is possible that you may be asked to sign a new consent form that includes the new information.

-Bear in mind that your images will NOT be read/interpreted by a radiologist or by the researchers and any imaging findings that may be incidentally detected will likely go unobserved.
+Bear in mind that your child's images will NOT be read/interpreted by a radiologist or by the researchers and any imaging findings that may be incidentally detected will likely go unobserved.